Adidas Adizero Adios Boost 3.0 Review Facts

 rubber used in the heel

-The Adidas Adizero Adios Boost 3.0 is a durable, lightweight, racing trainer that delivers runners a soft landing and smooth heel-to-toe transition.
+The Adidas Adizero Adios Boost 3.0 is a durable, lightweight racing trainer that delivers runners a soft landing and smooth heel-to-toe transition.
 The Boost Foam midsole technology gives runners good support, excellent flexibility, high responsiveness

 and cushioning through the gait cycle without feeling heavy or bulky.
 The Continental rubber used in the outsole offers the runner excellent tread on the road or the trail.
 The waffle-cut design gives runners a softer landing in the forefoot.
-While the Adidas Adizero Adios Boost 3.0 comes with a more expensive price tag, the durability and versatility it gives runners makes it worth the investment.
+While the Adidas Adizero Adios Boost 3.0 comes with a more expensive price tag, the durability and versatility it gives runners make it worth the investment.